NijiDash/twilightmenu-modding/Assets/README.md

 To add your own background, you can select the `BackgroundElement` layer and copy the desired file.
 Paste it inside of Inkscape, and it should appear!

 If you need to change the order of the object you're editing, you can use the `Page Up` or `Page Down` keys, or `Object > Raise / Lower`.
+To mobe the object to another layer, use `SHIFT + Page Up` and `SHIFT + Page Down`, or `Layer > Move Selection to Layer Above / Below`.

 ### Exporting